Rise0x00/PROXY_FINDER/README.md

 # Most-powerful proxy feeder
 This is a simple tool that will help you to find active (anonymous,elite,Transparent ect) proxies that will help you in different stuffs.

+Use venv to installing pip packages on linux!

 ## ⭕️ Features

 1. easy to use